Catering & provisioning

 Download the GBRMPA public mooring map (current as at November 2017) for mooring locations.

 All vessels are supplied with:

 All rates are in Australian Dollars.
 Fleet/vessel details, conditions and prices, were correct attime of printing and are subject to change without notice.
 Prices include GST.
 A 1.5% surcharge is added to all credit card transactions.

 A deposit of $1,000 is payable to confirm bookings.
 The balance of the charter fee is payable 60 days prior to charter start date.

-CCY is dedicated to Eco tourism promoting sustainable travel that benefits local communities, culture, and heritage and minimise impacts on the environment.
-Follow the links to see how can you help?
+Cumberland Charter Yachts are an accredited eco-tourism operator dedicated to promoting sustainable travel that benefits local communities, culture, and heritage and minimise impacts on the environment.
+We encourage our guests to adopt the same responsibility on your holiday.
 Guide to Responsible Reef Practices

 We do not currently use the electronic shark deterrent devices.
 Our management team are investigating options and undertaking risk assessments on all available products however most of which have not yet been tested or approved in QLD waters or in combination with charter vessel usage.
 Whilst the state government and fisheries dept. undertake scientific research, we continue to educate and advise clients on safe practices when enjoying the marine park.
 Independent research has shown the use of electronic devices could provide a false sense of security and put our guests at greater risk (for example ignoring the basic safety advice given) and are also not proven to be 100% effective.